lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 After saving the file, you can translate it by using a text editor or [Poedit](http://www.poedit.net/ "Poedit").
 [See here](http://drupal.org/node/17564 "Poedit plural forms") for details on plural forms.
 Another way is to install and use the [Codestyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/ "Codestyling Localization") plugin.
-Please use the [contact form](http://blog.bokhorst.biz/contact/ "Marcel Bokhorst") to send me the new .po file.
+Please use [this contact form](http://forum.faircode.eu/contact/) to send me the new .po file.

-= U19 How can I change the styling? =

-1. Copy *add-link-to-facebook.css* to your upload directory to prevent it from being overwritten by an update
-2. Change the style sheet to your wishes; the style sheet contains documentation

 = U20 How can I setup one wall for all users? =

 An administrator can setup his wall (personal/page/group) for all users of one site by checking the option *Share with all users on this site*.
-The other users cannot configure their own wall amymore if this option is used.
+Other users cannot configure their own wall anymore, if this option is used.
-Only the same administrator can undo this.
+Only the **same** administrator can undo this.

 = U21 I don't see a link to my post on Facebook =